The Luxurious Guide to National Parks

 Visiting the major national parks is a rite of passage for every American kid—but what if your family’s not the type to pack up the tent and cooler and sleep out under the stars?
 As it turns out, America’s major parks are very well equipped for travelers that don’t consider themselves campers.
 The grand old parks (Yosemite, Yellowstone, Glacier) each have classic hotels inside their boundaries, complete with over-the-top “parkitecture,” featuring tall ceilings, fireplaces, and plenty of logs.
 Still others (Joshua Tree, Everglades, Rocky Mountain) are near enough to cities, so you can experience them during the day and head home to a luxury hotel with all the services and amenities that make a vacation relaxing and indulgent.
 Here, we’ve rounded up eight essential parks, including the can’t-miss attractions, and lodging options for even the most reluctant outdoorsman.

 From the astounding peaks to the crashing waterfalls to the emerald green valleys, the contrasting beauty of this national park can render any visitor in awe.
 Spanning nearly 1,200 square miles in the Sierra Nevada Mountains of California and Nevada, Yosemite is rich in American history (it’s the nation’s third oldest park, after all).
 It’s crowded, but once you witness El Capitan, a 3,000-foot-tall rock formation, in person, you’ll understand why.
-To get the most out of your visit, pack in a lot of sightseeing by renting a car (this ingenious service offers vintage Roadsters and Model-Ts for rent) and consider something off the beaten path, such as Hetch Hetchy Valley or Tenaya Lake, which offer the same arresting experiences with a bit more elbow room than the always-packed Yosemite Valley.
+To get the most out of your visit, pack in a lot of sightseeing by renting a car and consider something off the beaten path, such as Hetch Hetchy Valley or Tenaya Lake, which offer the same arresting experiences with a bit more elbow room than the always-packed Yosemite Valley.
 While every time of year will offer you an epic trip, the spring is our favorite, when the waterfalls are brimming—and since it never closes, be the early bird and hit the sites first thing in the morning to beat the crowds.

 Tip While we love visiting in the spring, a phenomenon happens in February at Horsetail Fall (on the east side) called a “firefall”—the striking result of the sun hitting a waterfall in a way that makes it look aflame—that is worth bearing the cold to see.
 The conditions have to be perfect (the sun’s angle, the amount of water run-off), which only happens for a few weeks in the winter.
 Also, per a park ranger’s insight, Yosemite is “very dynamic” in terms of elemental forces (think: experienced floods and rock falls), which can wreak havoc on a tightly planned itinerary—so always have a plan B.

-In-Bounds The Majestic Since 1927, adventurous types who like to kick off their boots at the end of a long excursion have used this hotel (formerly known as the Ahwahnee) as their base camp in Yosemite.
+In-Bounds The Ahwahnee Since 1927, adventurous types who like to kick off their boots at the end of a long excursion have used this hotel (formerly known as the Majestic) as their base camp in Yosemite.
 Watch out for bears as you make your way to the park’s main attractions like Yosemite Falls, Half Dome, or Glacier Point.
 When you’ve had your fill of the great outdoors, head indoors to a room in the lodge, many of which can be combined to accommodate big groups; they also have rustic cabins in the pines.

 Out-of-Bounds Evergreen Lodge Sprawled out over twenty acres of woods on the outskirts of the park (not nearly as touristy as the center), Evergreen isn’t so much a hotel as it is a cluster of rustic cabins surrounding a communal main plaza…kind of like summer camp.
 You can easily day-trip down to Yosemite Valley, but with a pool, pop-up BBQs, two restaurants, an old-timey general store, and a slew of throwback activities (outdoor film screening, s’mores, bingo) offered right on property, you might not want to ever leave.
 There’s even a youth program to keep little ones occupied, as well as a custom camping option that offers fully-furnished tents so you can sleep under the stars.